 Free to Play

 Plants vs. Zombies 2 has an in-game store from which players can purchase items for real money.
 The store has four sections: coins, plants, upgrades, and bundles.
 In the coins section, players can purchase coins in different amounts for use in the game.
 The plants section allows players to purchase several plants which are only available through the store.
-All except one of these plants (the Power Lily) are plants from the original Plants vs. Zombies.
+All except one of these plants (the Power Lily) are plants from the original Plants vs. Zombies, chosen from lists of player favourites.
 The upgrades section allows players to purchase four upgrades which give a permanent advantage while playing the game.
 One of each of these upgrades can be found in the game, the other has to be bought.
 The final section is for bundles that include coins, plants, and upgrades.

 On each world map, there are several gates.
 These gates deviate from the main path and always lead to new plants or upgrades and new levels.
 Each gate has a number next to it indicating how many keys are needed to open the gate.
 The gates, however, can also be opened by spending real money.
 Each gate costs $1.99 to open.